JGJP/ydkjs-notes/up & going/ch1-IntoProgramming.md

 ## Loops

-a loop repeats a set of actions until its condition fails
+A loop repeats a set of actions until its condition fails.
-includes a test condition followed by a block, each time it executes is an *iteration*
+Includes a test condition followed by a block, each time it executes is an *iteration*.

 `while` and `do..while` loops:
 ```js